-Bladder Stones Treatment in Los Angeles
+Bladder Stones services offered in Beverly Grove, Los Angeles, CA

-What Are Bladder Stones?
+What are Bladder Stones?

 Bladder stones are crystallized minerals that develop in the urinary tract.
 Typically they form due to a high concentration of certain minerals and substances.
 Additionally, incomplete bladder emptying can increase the risk of developing them.

 The kidneys filter out waste from the bloodstream.
 This waste then passes through the ureters and enters the bladder to be eliminated from the body with urination.
 When minerals are not properly expelled during this process, the build-up can turn into what are called bladder stones.

 Signs and Symptoms of Bladder Stones

 Bladder stones generally consist of several combined substances.
 If an individual cannot empty the bladder properly, certain materials may build up inside the bladder.
 When this happens, the result can be the formation of bladder stones.
 Also, urinary stones may form from:

 - Urine that remains in the bladder when not fully emptied